Saurabh-Mudgal/CS50-Web-Dev/README.md

 **git reset --hard origin/master -** Reverts the version back to the master version

 **git reset -- hard <commit_#> -** Reverts the version back to the commit hash provided

+**git reflog -** Displays a log/list of all commits, even those previously made on the "future versions" after resetting to an older version.

 Note, by default you are working in the main branch.
 When pushing/ pulling commits, be mindful of which branch you are in.
 That branch will be the pushed/ pulled.